nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.1.5.
 Find Patient Record 🔎🚑

 **What it does** <br>
-Helps you to locate a patient's record in the system by searching for a keyword.
+This command helps you to locate a patient's record in the system by searching for a keyword.
 The search functionality is designed to match complete or starting fragments of the name.
 For instance, searching for `John` will show `John Doe` but not `Johnny`.

 **Command Format** <br>
 `find KEYWORD`